JakeElder/Hermes/README.md

 Route Suppliers
 ---------------
 In order to know where to proxy traffic, Hermes needs to be provided with a set of routes.
-This is achieved by instantiating a routeProvider.
+This is achieved by instantiating a RouteSupplier.

 ### Default Route Suppliers
 Hermes comes with two route suppliers, `Hermes.SimpleRouteSupplier` and